I woke up to an empty room, the Spanish girls had already left.

 I go back to the Nepalese spot across the street for lamb biryani, a rice dish.
 It’s not crowded so I pick a corner seat facing a TV with CNN on.

-Tonight is a live speech by Obama and the Dallas police chief regarding the police shootings there few days ago.
+Tonight is a live speech by Obama and Dallas police chief David Brown regarding the police shootings there few days ago.

-Watching news or TV is a rare event for me and I wished it was a positive reason for viewing, but it wasn’t tonight.
+Watching news or TV is a rare event for me and I wished it was a positive reason for viewing, but that wasn’t the case tonight.

 I did swell up with pride, both men delivered excellent speeches, but I knew it didn’t do anything.
 Not even outlawing guns would stop killings, people can always get a gun, knife, whatever it takes.